gobind-singh21/Boltpp/README.md

 - Build the library from the private `src/` files.
 - Install only the public headers from the `include/` directory.
 - Export a `BoltppConfig.cmake` file for use with `find_package()`.

-### GitHub Repository Guidelines

-- **Do not upload the `src/` directory.** Add it to `.gitignore` so only public headers, CMake files, and documentation are published.
-- Provide precompiled binaries as GitHub Releases if needed.

----

-## Contributing

-If you would like to contribute, please fork the repository and submit pull requests.
-Include tests and update documentation as necessary.